yijerjer/music_genre_classification/README.md

 ### Bottom-up Broadcast Neural Network

 An accuracy of **51.1±0.1** was achieved with this neural network.
-Note that this neural network was the most computationally expensive when compared to the rest of the architectures above, and took a significantly longer amount of training time .
-The trainng loss, ROC curve and confusion matrix can be found in [bbnn_architecture.ipynb](https://nbviewer.jupyter.org/github/yijerjer/music_genre_classification/blob/master/notebooks/bbnn_architecture.ipynb).
+Note that this neural network was the most computationally expensive when compared to the rest of the architectures above, and took a significantly longer amount of training time.
+The training loss, ROC curve and confusion matrix can be found in [bbnn_architecture.ipynb](https://nbviewer.jupyter.org/github/yijerjer/music_genre_classification/blob/master/notebooks/bbnn_architecture.ipynb).
 The ROC curve and confusion matrix of this neural network is also shown below.

 ![alt text](https://github.com/yijerjer/music_genre_classification/blob/master/bbnn.png?raw=true)